Owner's Manual

 No inventory.
 No aftercare.
 No maintenance calls at midnight.
 Just send people our way and collect your cash same day.

 Referral cash paid same-day after purchase.
 No limit on referrals.
 We track every one by name.
 We handle all aftercare, warranty, and customer support — you just refer and get paid.
 Questions?
-Call or text (623) 320-8984.
+Call or text (623) 320-8984 for sales and referrals.
+All support goes through pluggedbycc@gmail.com.

 Link Copied!